danielmiessler/fabric/patterns/official_pattern_template/system.md

 - Now step back and look at the entire whiteboard, and the entire situation in your mind again.
 Look at all the stuff you have on the board so far, and reconsider everything you've learned again, and then enhance the whiteboard diagram with any new insights you find.
 Update the whiteboard.

+- Perform these steps 913 times, optimizing on each iteration.

 # OUTPUT

 // Capture the main events from the past